Quincy-Fer/pulse-fit/README.md

 Pulse Fit is a website for gym enthousiasts.

-Created my third personal website about a modern gym called Pulse Fit!
+Created this website for a modern gym called Pulse Fit!
 The site is fully responsive for mobile tablet and desktop.
 To view the site :

 - Clone the code for the site